 Firstly, much of the innovation is not physical, instead manifesting as software, systems architecture and communication protocols, which lack the tangibility so foundational to trust in digital and robotic systems.35 It is challenging to conceptualise threats to patient safety from these non-physical influences because it requires more-abstract consideration of interactions and effects.
 This can lead to inadequate consideration of threats to patient safety.

 Safety cases might be a useful tool to help map the relationship between abstract influences and consequences.
-Safety cases are structured arguments supported by evidence that are used to justify why a system or a service in acceptably safety within a particular context.36 In safety-critical industries, particularly in the UK, these cases are an established means by which confidence in the safety of the system is communicated to, and scrutinised by, the diverse stakeholders, including users, regulators and policy makers.
+Safety cases are structured arguments supported by evidence that are used to justify why a system or a service in acceptably safety within a particular context.36 In safety-critical industries (e.g.), particularly in the UK, these cases are an established means by which confidence in the safety of the system is communicated to, and scrutinised by, the diverse stakeholders, including users, regulators and policy makers.
 In the NHS, compliance with the clinical safety standards DCB0129 and DCB0160 requires a safety case for HITs.
 The process involves an exposition of risk to encourage proactive safety management.8 The preparation of safety cases guides reflexivity that can be insightful when combined with a systems approach to conceptualising risk and safety.37,38 Thus, patient safety might be facilitated by the use of dynamic39, multi-view40 safety cases for HIT41,42 and for healthcare services.43

 Unclear how to integrate and interpret data streams